-Imran Perretta and Paul Purgas present a new iteration of their collaborative project AMRA with a pre recorded live performance exploring diasporic echoes, syncretic mythologies and polyrhythm within South Asian consciousness.
+Imran Perretta and Paul Purgas will present a new iteration of their collaborative project AMRA with a pre-recorded live performance exploring diasporic echoes, syncretic mythologies and polyrhythm within South Asian consciousness.
 Incorporating fractured sonics, classical dance and vocal improvisations, the performance explores the hypnotic syntax of the tala rhythmic system and its perceptual manipulations of time.
 Traditional Carnatic movement accompanies AMRA’s live sound invoking the spiritual somatics of South Asian dance and its origins within ancient ritual and storytelling traditions.

 ABOUT THE ARTIST

 Imran Perretta lives and works in London.
 Working across moving-image, sound, performance and poetry, Perretta’s work addresses biopower, marginality and the (de)construction of cultural histories.
 Recent solo and group exhibitions include: the destructors, Spike Island, Bristol (2019); All His Ghosts Must Do My Bidding, Wysing Arts Centre, Cambridge ( 2019); 15 Days, Jerwood Space, London, as a recipient of the Jerwood/FVU Awards 2018 and Mene Mene Tekel Parsin, Wysing Arts Centre, Cambridge (2017).
 Perretta was selected for Bloomberg New Contemporaries (2014-15) and was nominated for the 2019 Film London Jarman Award.
 Imran is currently a resident of Somerset House Studios.
 In 2020 he received the Turner Prize bursary, in place of the 2020 Turner Prize.